gluster/glusterfs/doc/admin-guide/en-US/markdown/admin_geo-replication.md

 -   **Initializing**: This is the initial phase of the Geo-replication session;
     it remains in this state for a minute in order to make sure no abnormalities are present.

--   **Not Started**: The geo-replication session is created, but not started.
+-   **Created**: The geo-replication session is created, but not started.

 -   **Active**: The gsync daemon in this node is active and syncing the data.